Is Repaglinide Really the Game Changer in Diabetes Treatment?

 Every medication has its share of side effects, and repaglinide is no different.
 The most common concern with this drug is the risk of hypoglycemia.

-Because it stimulates insulin release, there’s always the potential for your blood sugar to drop too low, especially if you skip meals or don’t eat enough carbohydrates.
+Because it stimulates insulin release, there’s always the potential for your blood sugar to drop too low, especially if you skip meals or do not eat enough carbohydrates.

 Other common side effects include: